Get

 Final Thoughts

 If your cat has stopped eating after moving into a new home, it is likely due to the stress of the situation.
 Cats are very sensitive to changes in their environment and routine and can display some out-of-character behaviors during periods of high stress.
-It’s always best to speak with your veterinarian if your cat has a lack of appetite or exhibits any unusual symptoms so you can rule out any other health concerns.
+It’s always best to speak with your veterinarian if your cat has a lack of appetite for more than 24 hours or exhibits any unusual signs, so you can rule out any other health concerns.

 Featured Image Credit: FramelA, Shutterstock